Ahmed-sudo-eng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+100-decimal_to_hexdecimal: a script that converts a number from base 10 to base 16.
+    The number in base 10 is stored in the environment variable DECIMAL